 Alcoholic beverages aren’t included in the price of your low tea, but the personalised tea sommelier treatment is.
 That Sunday afternoon, as we sunk back into the leather armchairs, we were introduced to a myriad of teas from Camellia’s Teahouse.
 Nine different leaves, of various flavours and intensity, were offered up in tapered nosing glasses.
 After smelling and learning about their origins, we opted for the award winning white apricot tea (a light and floral brew) and the lapsang souchong (strong and tobaccoy, it was not for the faint hearted).

 Delicacies are also presented with considerable attention to detail, served in an aged, three tier, wooden medical box (a nod to an era of alcohol smuggling in 1920s America).
 Cucumber sandwiches didn’t get a look in here, thankfully.
 Instead, we dined on a generous selection of treats, such as salted caramel meringues; horseradish and crème fraîche vol au vents; a huge devilled Balmoral venison and Clarence Court scotch egg; and a tiny button tin full of tea-infused smoked salmon with fresh caviar on top.
-Highlights of the box included a warm and peppery Devonshire wild boar sausage roll wrapped in flaky, crisp pastry, the fluffy rum syllabub and dreamy scone trifle served in a little jam jar.
+Highlights of the box included a warm and peppery Devonshire wild boar sausage roll wrapped in flaky, crisp pastry, the fluffy rum syllabub and dreamy scone (click here for our best scone recipes) trifle served in a little jam jar.

 Star of the show: the Devonshire wild boar sausage roll